0xPolygon/polygon-edge-docs/docs/working-with-node/query-json-rpc.md

 The balance can be either a `hex` or `uint256` value.

-:::warning Only premine accounts from which you have a private key!
+:::warning Only premine accounts for which you have a private key!
-If you premine accounts and do not have a private key to access them, you premined balance will be locked
+If you premine accounts and do not have a private key to access them, you premined balance will not be usable
 :::

 ## Step 2: Start the Polygon Edge in dev mode